uyamazak/gcp-ssl-auto-renewer/README.md

 - Install the Let's Encrypt client dehydrated https://github.com/lukas2511/dehydrated
 - Install Google Cloud SDK and init

+Zone names of Cloud DNS needs to be a domain dots converted to a hyphen.

+domain: www.example.com

+zone name: www-example-com

 More details in
 http://uyamazak.hatenablog.com/entry/2017/07/03/194950

 ## Install